-What are evidence-based practices?
-What are evidence-based interventions or practices?
+What are evidence-based interventions or programs?
 For that matter, what do we consider as “evidence”?
 What do we mean by delivering an intervention with fidelity?

 Evidence-based programs are those that have been proven, through research, to achieve certain goals.
 The more evidence there is that a particular program, or approach, produces the desired results, the higher the level of confidence providers can have that the program, if used correctly, will achieve the outcomes that were seen in research studies.

 As a starting point, here are some of the most common terms used in the behavioral health field regarding interventions, and how they are defined.

 - BEST PRACTICES: Practices that are superior to others, based on research or experience, in leading to a specific outcome.
 What is determined as a “best practice” is a professional judgment.

 - PROMISING PRACTICES: Practices shown through some scientific research to have achieved certain outcomes but the research may not be strong enough to permit findings to be widely generalizable.

 - EVIDENCE-BASED PRACTICES: Practices shown through empirical (scientific) research to have achieved certain outcomes; the strength of the research permits generalizability of the findings.
 This term also implies that the best available research is combined with clinical expertise.
 (1)